Fonts

 Font Weights

-You can change the weight (or thickness) of your text by applying the font-bold,
+You can change the weight (or thickness) of your text by applying the font-bold

-font-semibold, or font-light classes.
+, or font-light

-If you want a previously bolded text to be displayed with normal font weight, use font-normal.
+If you want a previously bolded text to be displayed with normal font weight, use font-normal

 Font Styles

-You can use these classes to make your text italic, strike it through, make all letters uppercase,
+You can use these classes to make your text italic, strike it through, make all letters uppercase, or capitalize each word.

 Text Colors

-There are a number of colors you can give your text, including signal colors for status information
+There are a number of colors you can give your text, including signal colors for status information and others to make the text either more or less visible.

 Colors